-If you haven’t seen any of the meteor showers so far month, December 13th-14th is the night for it!
+If you haven’t seen any of the meteor showers so far month, December 13th-15th is the night for it!
 On this night, the Geminid meteor shower will peak with up to 120 meteors per hour – but we probably won’t see that many.

 Look for meteors coming from the constellation of Gemini.
 Use the bright stars of Castor and Pollux to spot the constellation in the Northern sky (for most viewers).
-Meteor activity is expected to peak around in the pre-dawn hours of the 14th, but will be seen throughout the night of the 13th-14th.
-(Gemini rises around 10pm on the 13th, so it’s possible to spot them all night after that.
+Meteor activity is expected to peak around sunset on the 14th, so you can potentially see meteors on the night of December 13th and the night of the 14th.
+Best of all, the moon is in a highly agreeable phase from the perspective of light obstruction: it will be a waxing crescent through this meteor shower and around 10% illuminated at most.

-Unfortunately, the moon will be 60% and in its waning gibbous phase; this means it will likely present some challenges to spotting all of the meteors that occur this night.
-If you have your heart set on heading out for the Geminids – moonshine or not – , here’s my full guide of how to see the 2022 Geminids meteor shower.
+If you have your heart set on heading out for the Geminids, here’s my full guide of how to see the 2022 Geminids meteor shower.

 December 16 – Peak of the Comae Berenicid Meteor Shower